Jianzhou Jurchens: Origins

-The Taowen, Huligai, and Wodolian Jurchen tribes lived in the area of Heilongjiang in Yilan during the Yuan dynasty when it was part of Liaoyang province and governed as a circuit.
+The Taowen, Huligai, and Wodolian Jurchen tribes lived in the area of Heilongjiang in Yilan during the Yuan dynasty when it was part of Liaoyang Province and governed as a circuit.
 These tribes became the Jianzhou Jurchens in the Ming dynasty.
 In the Jin dynasty, the Jin Jurchens did not regard themselves as the same tribes as the Hurka people who became the Huligai.
 Uriangqa was used as a name in the 1300s by Jurchen migrants in Korea from Ilantumen because the Uriangqa influenced the people at Ilantumen.
-Bokujiang, Tuowulian, Woduolian, Huligai, Taowan separately made up 30,000 households and were the divisions used by the Yuan dynasty to govern the people along the Wusuli river and Songhua area.
+Bokujiang, Tuowulian, Woduolian, Huligai, and Taowan separately made up 30,000 households and were the divisions used by the Yuan dynasty to govern the people along the Wusuli River and Songhua area.
 To control the local population, the Yuan Empire appointed its supporters from among the Koreans, Khitans, and Mongols as leaders of the Jurchens.
-In the Jin dynasty the Shangjing route 上京路 governed the Huligai.
+In the Jin dynasty the Shangjing route (上京路) governed the Huligai.
 A Huligai route was created as well by the Jin.

 In 1388, the Hongwu Emperor established contact with three tribes of Ilan Tumen in modern Yilan County near the confluence of the Mudanjiang River and the Songhua River.
 The Odori, Huligai (Hūrha or Hurka) and Tuowen Jurchens were enlisted as allies against the Mongols.
 Jurchens began accepting Ming titles.
 Ahacu, chief of the Huligai, became commander of the Jianzhou Guard in 1403, named after a Yuan Dynasty political unit in the area.
 Möngke Temür (猛哥帖木儿) of the Odoli became the leader of the Jianzhou Left Guard and accepted the Chinese surname of Tong not long afterward.
 The two Jianzhou guards engaged in trade with the Ming at the designated market of Kaiyuan and Fushun.
 They undertook several short-term moves west, battling the Wild Jurchens of the north and the Koreans to their south.
 Jurchen raids into Korean territory brought about joint Korean-Ming counterattacks in 1467 and 1478 which severely weakened the Jianzhou Jurchens.